jay0x5/Aveon/IPFS-IMPLEMENTATION/README.md

 - Since CAT is wrapped around UUID which is specific to each hardware in case of apps, if user tries to migrate their CAT to another new device or a device with existing CAT then the function will not return correct user details and will say we cannot decrypt the CAT for further processing.

 - So what do we do?
-We use MDT :) yes MultiDeviceTokens are generated during data generation for each user and are outputted with particular methods as migh have seen in some examples.
+We use MDT :) yes MultiDeviceTokens are generated during data generation for each user and are outputted with particular methods as you might have seen in some examples.

 - Ask your user to give their MDT and URK to the app and app will process it for you.